 Read An Excerpt

-Though it was a dream, and one that Keladry of Mindelan was quite tired of at that, it never looked nor felt like a dream.
-It never contained those changing bits of people, places, and roles that made dreams so aggravating for Kel.
-This dream was always the same.
-She lay with the comfortable black blanket of sleep wrapped around and through her.
-Then, against the blackness, light slid on movement.
-The light grew to reveal twelve of the large, vaguely rat- or insect-like metal creatures known as killing devices, magical structures made of iron-coated giants’ bones, chains, pulleys, dagger hands and toes, and a long, whip-like tail.
-The seven-foot-tall devices stood motionless in a half-circle as the light uncovered what lay at their feet, a pile of freshly dead children.
+Keladry of Mindelan lay with the comfortable black blanket of sleep wrapped around her.
+Then, against the blackness, light moved and strengthened to show twelve large, vaguely rat- or insectlike metal creatures, devices built for murder.
+The killing devices were magical machines made of iron-coated giants’ bones, chains, pulleys, dagger-fingers and -toes, and a long, whiplike tail.
+The seven-foot-tall devices stood motionless in a half circle as the light revealed what lay at their feet: a pile of dead children.

-Once she saw the devices and the bodies, the man who seemed to be the master of the creations would appear.
-To Kel he was “the little Nothing Man.”
+With the devices and the bodies visible, the light spread to find the man who seemed to be the master of the creations.
+To Keladry of Mindelan, known as Kel, he was the Nothing Man.
 He was almost two feet shorter than the killing devices, long-nosed and narrow-mouthed, with small, rapidly blinking eyes and dull brown hair.
 His dark robe was marked with stains and burns; his hair was unkempt.
 He always gnawed a fingernail, or scratched a pimple, or shifted from foot to foot.